praneeth552/Jobfinder/README.md

 Tackleit is a full-stack, AI-powered job discovery platform meticulously engineered to automate and personalize the complex process of finding the perfect career opportunity.
 It directly addresses the overwhelming and manual nature of job hunting by providing users with a highly curated list of roles that precisely match their skills and ambitions.

-Most users give a new product **30–90 seconds** to prove its value.
-Tackleit is designed to hook you within that window by delivering immediate, tangible results, keeping you engaged for the crucial first 3–5 minutes of exploration.
+It's a well-known principle in product design that most users give you **~30–90 seconds** to prove value.
+If they're hooked, they’ll stay for **3–5 minutes** in their first session.
+Beyond that, you’ve achieved a sticky product.
+Tackleit is built around this philosophy, designed to deliver immediate, tangible results to capture your attention and demonstrate its worth from the very first interaction.

 ---